-28 Reasons & Excuses for NOT buying a Home Alarm System
+28 Reasons for NOT buying a Security System

 We review a lot of home security systems.
 Over 60 to be exact.
 We disect each one, test it and give the pros and cons.
 We provide tips and reasons to buy a home alarm system.
 But now we are going where no other home security reviewer has gone before.
 All the reasons NOT to buy one.

 1 - Can't afford it

 This is a legitimate reason.
 Money can be scarce and adding another $30-70 a month right now is not within the budget.
 No need to go into dept for a security system.
 There are other security alternatives that can scare away potential burglars for little cost.
 Sadly, the people that can't afford it often live in the most troubling cities where they need a security system the most.

 2 - Choose not to afford it (aka Tightwad)

 Hold tight to that cash!

 Opposite of #2, users who can afford it but choose not too.
 Penny pincher.
 Tightwad.
 Regardless of title; these people choose to hold onto that $50/mo that could protect the family and give peace of mind.
 Put it towards other bills, save it for a rainy day or go out to eat an extra time of the month.
 This isn't a bad thing, it's good to be conservative and pick and choose what to spend money on.
 Until a break-in actually happens to these people, an alarm system isn't for them.

 Users need to pass credit of 550+ for most security companies